Urus Khan: Biography

 Urus Khan was a descendant of Jochi's thirteenth son Tuqa-Timur.
-In 1260, coins may have been minted in Tuqa-Timur's name in the Crimea.
+In 1260, coins may have been minted in Tuqa-Timur's name in Crimea.
 When Mengu-Timur ruled the Golden Horde, he gave Tuqa-Timur's son Urung-Timur (also called Uz-Timur and Urungbash) lands in the Crimea, which were retained by his descendants.

 The early years of Urus Khan are not recorded in the sources.
 In the 1350s Urus decided to move from the Volga region to the south-eastern part of the Golden Horde.
 This was the former Ulus of Orda, which had been suppressed by 1330 by Öz Beg Khan.
-It was governed on behalf of the khan from Sighnaq by a Kiyat governor, Jir-Qutluq, son of Isatay.
+It was governed on behalf of the khan from Sighnaq by a governor from the Qiyats clan, Jir-Qutluq, son of Isatay.
 He was killed in a skirmish by Urus, who was cossacking with a small group of his associates.
 Nevertheless, Jir-Qutluq was succeeded as governor by his son Tingiz-Buqa, who ruthlessly suppressed the opposition.

 When Khan Berdi Beg was dying, Tingiz-Buqa conspired to set up a khan of his own, but his choice, a descendant of Tuqa-Timur named Qara Nogai, betrayed and murdered him, in 1359/1360.
 Qara Nogai nevertheless did assume the throne of the former Ulus of Orda, but died after only three years, in 1363.
 He was succeeded by a nephew (Tughluq-Timur), a cousin (Mubarak Khwaja, who began to strike his own coins), and a brother (Qutluq Khwaja).
 Urus had somehow escaped the wrath of Tingiz-Buqa, and survived the short reigns of his distant cousins.
 In 1368/1369, he seized the throne of the Ulus of Orda from Qutluq Khwaja and made himself khan.
 To secure his position and increase his authority, he eliminated those princes and emirs whom he considered his opponents.
 One of these victims was his cousin Tuy Khwaja, the father of the future Khan Tokhtamysh, which caused the implacable enmity of the latter toward Urus and his sons.

 Having established himself in the east, Urus attempted to take over the Golden Horde's traditional capital, Sarai on the Lower Volga.
 He chased out the beglerbeg Mamai's protégé Muḥammad-Sulṭān in 1373 and appears to have briefly held the city, before losing it almost immediately to a local ruler, Ḥājjī Cherkes of Astrakhan, and then the Shibanid Īl Beg.
 When Mamai recovered Sarai for Muḥammad-Sulṭān again in 1374, Urus made another successful attempt on the city.
 Nevertheless, he did not manage to hold it long, losing it to Īl Beg's son Qāghān Beg in 1375.